 If you need help with manufacturing unique promotional products at a pocket-friendly price, contact ODM.
 We can help design, source, and manufacture personalized promotional & marketing Gift Items, in China.

-To learn more about outsourcing in China, check out this articles:
+To learn more about outsourcing in China, check out these articles:

 This blog discusses what goes behind procurement negotiations with Chinese suppliers.